robamu-org/raspberrypi-crosscompiling/README.md

    files to the system root and then add the repository as an Eclipse project to get started.
    Only select the root folder check box here.
 The build system still needs to be generated from command line, but you can build and debug the project conveniently in Eclipse after that.
-4. Set the `BBB_ROOTFS` Eclipse variable and the toolchain binary path correctly in the project settings to make full use of the Eclipse indexer.
+4. Set the `RASPBIAN_ROOTFS` Eclipse variable and the toolchain binary path correctly in the project settings to make full use of the Eclipse indexer.
-5. If the `tcf-agent` is running on the BBB, you should be able to connect to it using the TCF plugin.
+5. If the `tcf-agent` is running on the Raspberry Pi, you should be able to connect to it using the TCF plugin.
 6. If you are connected, right click on the generated image in the build tree and select `Debug As` &rarr; `Remote Application` to perform remote debugging